autarc/optimal-select/README.md

 - support UMD (Browser + Node)
 - allow single and multiple element inputs
-- configurations for excludes can be defined
+- configurations for excludes can be defined with filters
 - micro library (~ 5kb + no external dependency)
 - shortest path and fastest selection in [comparison](https://github.com/fczbkk/css-selector-generator-benchmark)